 Recognizing that many children watch television during prime time and throughout the weekend, our stations met that need with the new channel.
 Our stations continue to carry award-winning programs such as the newest favorite Molly of Denali.

-As a leader in digital education, PBS combined its world-class programs and technological savvy to create PBS LearningMedia, an extensive online library of learning resources and made them free to everyone.
+As a leader in digital education, PBS combined its world-class programs and technological savvy to create PBS LearningMedia, an extensive, free online library of learning resources.

 PBS LearningMedia carefully curates content from federal agencies such as NASA, National Science Digital Library, The Library of Congress, and the Smithsonian Institute, with original content from public broadcasting producers and programs like WGBH, NOVA, Frontline, American Experience, Sid the Science Kid, and The Electric Company, all in one place.